 Hemant, 50, who works at a newsagent in Cavendish Square, was on the register for two years before a suitable donor was found.

 He said: “When I got the call from the hospital one night to say that they had found a suitable match, I just couldn’t believe it.

 “I was totally shocked, confused, I didn’t know what to do, should I say no I don’t want it.
-All these thoughts rushed through my mind while I was still on the phone, even though I had been prepared for it.
+All these thoughts rushed through my mind while I was still on the phone, even though I had been

 “It completely changed my life.
 Before the transplant, my life was going downwards, but it has helped improve my life so much.

 “It has stopped all the pain and doing the dialysis.”

 It was back in 2007 that Hemant had noticed the first symptoms, and he then spent two years on dialysis before the appropriate donor was found.

 “I had started to slow down, lost weight and my face looked really down.
 I began seeing my doctor more and more,” he said.

 “It was a slow process to begin with but when it became really bad, it all happened really quickly.